 A five year transition period to an adoption-only model for Ottawa pet stores will take effect.

 As well, a 48 hour cooling off period on purchases will take effect.
-This is to protect both consumers and animals in the case of consumers who buy on impulse and then experience buyers remorse.

 In addition, pet stores will be required to provide, at the time of purchase, all breeder information to customers who purchase a dog or a cat.